Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

    glob expansion is a desired future feature.

 To remove user-specific files, use the `zap` stanza.

+### Uninstall Key :trash

+*stub* - currently a synonym for `:delete`.
+In the future this will cause files to be moved to the Trash.
+It is best not to use this stub until it gains the proper functionality.

 ### Working With a pkg File Manually